2023 Solar Incentives Guide for Greensburg, IN - Tax Credits & Rebates

 Federal Solar Incentives

-Contacting your local Greensburg solar panel installer is the best way to learn more about how the ITC could apply to you.
+Contacting your local Greensburg solar panel installation expert is the best way to learn more about how the ITC applies to your situation.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives